-The joint application of cluster analysis and PCA provides representations that allow identifying groups of outcomes with similar profiles of sensitivity indexes and better visualizing the relations between the effects of input factors on the ensemble of outcomes.
-In these representations, orthogonality between the projections of the sensitivity indexes of two factors indicates the independence of the factors: outcomes may be affected by either factor, by both of them or by neither of them.
-On the other hand, the parallel projection of two factors' sensitivity indexes indicates that whenever one of the factors has an impact on an outcome, the other factor has an impact too.
-Finally, the antiparallel projection of two factors' sensitivity indexes indicates that whenever one of the factors has an impact on an outcome, the other factor does not have an impact, and \textit{vice versa}.
+Second, a hierarchical clustering \citep{ward1963hierarchical} was applied on the ensemble of results of the sensitivity analyses of all temporally- and spatially-aggregated outputs ($i.e.$ the $\mathbf{S}$ data set described in Section 2.5), in order to synthesize the results obtained for the ensemble of outputs.
+The R packages \textit{FactoMineR} and \textit{PVclust} \citep{suzuki2006pvclust} were used to carry out this clustering.
+The joint application of cluster analysis and PCA provided representations that make it possible to identify groups of outputs with similar profiles of sensitivity indices and better visualize the relations between the effects of input factors on the ensemble of outputs.
+Such representations led to three kinds of interpretation.
+First, orthogonality between the projections of the sensitivity indices of two factors indicated that the effects of the two factors were independent: outputs might be affected by either one factor, both of them or any of them.
+Second, the parallel projection of the sensitivity indices of two factors indicated that whenever one of the factors had an effect on a given output, the other factor had an effect too.
+Third, the antiparallel projection of the sensitivity indices of two factors indicated that whenever one of the factors had an effect on a given output, the other factor did not have any effect and \textit{vice versa}.